 Georgia Chapter of the American Fisheries Society Annual Meeting (GA-AFS)

-Laymon, Kelsey A., Damon L. Mullis, J. Checo Colón-Gaud.
+Laymon, Kelsey A., Damon L. Mullis, Jose Checo Colón-Gaud.

 "Bioassessments Techniques for Benthic Macroinvertebrate in the Savannah and Ogeechee River."